-1.2 Description of the work performed since the beginning of the project and the main results achieved
+Description of the work performed since the beginning of the project and the main results achieved so far

-In the first 24 months of the 6 years project, the basis for the project has been established within 5 work packages, clinical trial, data base and statistics, diagnostics and biological research, networking, dissemination and regulatory affairs, and project management.
-Separate trials for standard- (SR) and high risk (HR) childhood relapsed acute lymphoblastic leukaemia (ALL) have been developed.
+In the first 24 month, the basis for the project has been established within 5 work packages, clinical trial, data base and statistics, diagnostics and biological research, networking, dissemination and regulatory affairs, and project management.
+Separate trials for standard-(SR) and high risk (HR) childhood relapsed acute lymphoblastic leukaemia (ALL) have been developed.
 For SR patients, the ALL-REZ BFM 2002 and the ALL-R3 regimens are randomly compared to establish the best available standard therapy.
 Furthermore, as first new and targeted drug, the CD22 directed monoclonal antibody Epratuzumab is randomly investigated during consolidation (Fig. 0.2).
 Production, shipment and labelling are warranted by the manufacturer Immunomedics, SME partner of the project.